Data handling is the standardized context in how we want SDKs help users filter data.

 - Mappings of values (such as HTTP data, extra data, etc) are limited to 50 item pairs.

-- Event IDs are limited to 32 characters.
+- Event IDs are limited to 36 characters and must be valid UUIDs.

 - Tag keys are limited to 32 characters.